-Deny sales to minors* -- according to minimum-age laws of your state or local government -- of FDA regulated products (SEE Restricted Products section).
+Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).

 Decline a sale when the customer is underage, has no photo ID, the photo ID contains no date-of-birth or the photo ID has expired.